DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The Metadata Encoding and Transmission Standard (METS) is a standard for encoding descriptive, administrative, and structural metadata expressed using the XML Schema Language.

 The METS Schema for an E-ARK SIP is the same as for an E-ARK AIP or an E-ARK DIP.
-The actual requirements of the METS used in the E-ARK SIP are defined in the CSIP on section "5.3 Use of METS".
-However, there are some small differences between a METS instance of an E-ARK SIP and an E-ARK CSIP.
+The actual requirements of the METS used in the E-ARK SIP are defined in the CS IP on section "5.3 Use of METS".
+However, there are some small differences between a METS instance of an E-ARK SIP and an E-ARK CS IP.
 Most of the differences consist of setting values of particular attributes, defining controlled vocabularies or making optional elements mandatory.

 These differences are manifested by means of a METS profile.
-The SIP METS profile extends the CSIP METS profile.
-As stated before, in this document only the differences between the SIP METS and the CSIP METS are highlighted.
-In order to fully understand how to create or interpret the METS file included within an SIP, it is necessary to read the CSIP.
+The SIP METS profile extends the CS IP METS profile.
+As stated before, in this document only the differences between the SIP METS and the CS IP METS are highlighted.
+In order to fully understand how to create or interpret the METS file included within an SIP, it is necessary to read the CS IP.

 ### Extended use of the METS root element (element `mets`)

 The root of a METS document can contain a number of optional attributes, namespaces (`xmlns:`), locations for external schemas (`xsi:`) and a number of other elements.

-The following table describes the main differences in the `mets` element between the E-ARK SIP and the CSIP.
+The following table describes the main differences in the `mets` element between the E-ARK SIP and the CS IP.

 | ID | Name & Location | Description & usage | Cardinality & Level |
 |----|-----------------|---------------------|-------------------- |